 cortanasyn.com, and read data (if data available)

-Finally, it is true that this malware acts as a “backdoor” connecting back to server and telling its boss to send even more files.
+Finally, it is true that this malware acts as a “backdoor” connecting back to server and telling attacker to send even more files.
 Yet, we’re still unsure about the destruction it might cause if other files can reach back to victim’s computer, since the server has been taken down.
-More importantly, we don’t know whether it takes advantage of a severe system vulnerability or not, because the core idea is just simply executing macros code to fake registry of a malicious DLL.
-If it does, hopefully it is a 0day or at least we can find out its CVE.
+To sum up, this malware takes advantage of Window's service, faking the right CLSID and interface to trick taskhost to load service on startup, then connects back to server.

 We look forward to hearing your feedback to this blog.
 Thanks for reading!

-UPDATE: While wrapping up our analysis report, we also discovered another recent blog about this malware by some organization.
-Thanks to that blog, we finally found out the creator of this "evil" document.
+UPDATE: While wrapping up our analysis report, we also discovered another recent blog about this malware by an organization.
+They found out the creator of this "evil" document.
 OceanLotus (AKA APT32).
 One of the most sophisticated threat actors originating out of south east Asia targets private sectors across multiple industries, foreign governments, activists, and dissidents connected to Vietnam.